-An enterprise strategy (AKA corporate strategy) is a broad term used to describe a company’s “big picture” strategy.
+An enterprise strategy is a broad term used to describe a company’s “big picture” corporate strategy.
 The development of this strategy deals with issues that affect a company and is typically developed at a high level in the company (i.e. the board of directors, top management team, etc.).

-To develop an effective enterprise strategy, understanding what it involves, along with common obstacles you may face, is beneficial.
+When developing an effective enterprise strategy, it’s important to understand what it involves, along with common obstacles you may face.
 This is especially true when you’re considering embarking on an ERP implementation.
-Keep reading to learn more.

 2020 ERP Report